Maxim-Lanskoy/SRM/README.md

 ## ✨ Features

-- 🚦 **Process Management**: Start, stop, and restart processes like commands, binaries, or Swift applications.
+- 🚦 **Process Management**: Start, stop, restart, and delete processes like commands, binaries, or Swift applications.
-- 🛑 **Stop All Processes**: Easily stop all managed processes with a single command.
+- 🛑 **Stop and Delete All Processes**: Easily stop or delete all managed processes with a single command.
 - 📊 **Monitoring**: List all processes with real-time tracking, including CPU and memory usage.
-- 📜 **Logging**: Automatically store and fetch logs for each process, with support for real-time log tailing.
+- 📜 **Logging**: Automatically store and fetch logs for each process, with real-time log tailing by default.
 - ❗ **Process Statuses**: Processes retain their status (`running`, `stopped`, `error`), even if they fail to start.
 - ♻️ **Auto-Restart**: Automatically restart processes if they crash, ensuring continuous uptime.
 - 🔄 **Log Rotation**: Prevent log files from becoming too large with automatic log rotation.